Toggle: English / Spanish

 How to Prepare for the Test

-Do not have any sexual activity that causes ejaculation for 2 - 3 days before the test.
+In order to have an adequate sperm count, do not have any sexual activity that causes ejaculation for 2 to 3 days before the test.
+However, this time should not be longer than 5 days, after which the quality can diminish.

 How the Test will Feel

-Talk to your health care provider if you are uncomfortable with how the sample is to be collected.
+Talk to your provider if you are uncomfortable with how the sample is to be collected.

 Why the Test is Performed